ganbuan/CyberNotebook/README.md

 SSH keys are an excellent way to upgrade a reverse shell.
 Leaving an SSH key in the authorized keys file on a machine can be a useful backdoor for CTFs, penetration testing, and red teaming.

+### Digital Signatures & Certificates
+<i>Digital signatures</i> provide a way to verify the authenticity and integrity of a digital message or document.
+This means we know who created or modified these files.

+The simplest form of digital signature is encrypting the document with your private key.
+To verify this signature, they would encrypt it with your public key and check if the files match.

+<i>Certificates</i> are linked to digital signatures.
+These certify that the website you are visiting is legitimate.
+This is commonly used in HTTPS.